Backoffice Entry Point

 }

-Alternatively, you can import the CSS file directly in your JavaScript file:
+Alternatively, you can import the CSS file directly into your JavaScript file:

 import '/App_Plugins/YourFolder/global.css';